lvanbei/photobooth-19-deep-dive/README.md

 <a name="dev"></a>
 ## Setup dev. tools

-1. Don't forget to put your Browser into developer mode and edit the window dimensions with the follow offset : 1080 by 1920.
+1. Don't forget to put your Browser (Chrome) into developer mode and edit the window dimensions with the follow offset : 1080 by 1920.

 ![Screenshot 2023-06-15 at 19 53 18](https://github.com/lvanbei/photohooth-19-deep-dive/assets/38706595/b4082f2a-6216-44d4-a2f9-277e08a752a6)